jakebarr98/SQL-data-warehouse-data-engineering-project/README.md

 - Authentication and authorisation

 Coding: Data Ingestion:
-I wrote a script to create tables in DataWarehouse database, with IF statement that drops table before creating it again if it already exists'
+I wrote a script to create tables in DataWarehouse database, with IF statement that drops table before creating it again if it already exists.

 I then wrote script to bulk instert data from source file, truncating beforehand so that the data is fully loaded in each time withiout duplicating